Danie-O/Final-Year-Makeup-Recommender-Project/README.md

 After running the flask app, a Plotly window would pop up showing the classes and their predicted probabilities for the given image.
 Close the popup window and access the landing page via: <http://127.0.0.1:5000/>

-Note: the flask app is still under construction so the endpoint above only returns a static landing page.
+Note: the Flask app is still under construction so the endpoint above only returns a static landing page.

 To run the Streamlit app locally:
 - Navigate to the project directory